Graylog2/documentation/pages/enterprise/log_view_widget.rst

 To get familiar with Log View this in this guide, perform the following actions.

 #.
 Create a new Log View widget
 #.
-Add new columns and corresponding values to the new widget
+Expand your report with columns and corresponding values to the new widget
 #.
 Focus on the widget with an expanded view
+#.
+Export report details into a format such as NDJSON

 Consider that you may need to gather smaller relationships for such actions as: